-You can save many thousands of dollars selling your home privately.
+It is true that you can save many thousands of dollars selling your home privately.
 However, a lot of things need to be done to achieve a successful property sale.
 Managing the entire process is not for the faint-hearted.

 Unexpected obstacles can and do crop up with many property sales.
 Consequently, it is important to seek expert assistance when you need it.

 Affinity Property offers a professional and comprehensive Private Sale Vendor service that will save you thousands of dollars when you sell your property.